tf2-automatic/tf2-automatic/docs/events.md

 ## TF2

-The TF2 events are used to react to items being added to or removed from the inventory
+The TF2 events are used to react to items being added or removed from the inventory.
-The bot manager keeps track of this on its own, but should you want to do anything with the events you can

 ### tf2.gained (bot)